davidvossel/phd/README.markdown

-# phd - The study of applied Pacemaker arts.
+# phd - The study and application of the Pacemaker arts.

 The phd project allows users to quickly initialize an HA cluster to a specific cluster scenario.